 Yesterday I had left the chiropractor and was walking down the street at the border of West Hollywood and Beverly Hills when I saw something interesting.
-A beautiful smiling woman with shining blond hair, dressed in a shapely tailored black suit, was standing on the sidewalk beside a half million dollar car talking with a middle aged, not yet middle class man from Mexico.
+A beautiful smiling woman with shining blond hair, dressed in a sharply tailored black suit, was standing on the sidewalk beside a half million dollar car talking with a middle aged, not yet middle class man from Mexico.
 Blonds with millions don't smile at poor immigrants, in my experience, so I wondered what was going on.

 I spent the day as usual at a cafe, read a nice email accusing me of shameless self-promotion - actually I read only this title, deleting the message unread - and set off on the long walk home.
 Along the way I stopped at another cafe, for no particular reason.
 And while I am looking for more interesting email messages I look up to see who has just taken the table next to mine, and it was a young woman who looked strangely familiar.